wix-incubator/wix-hive-node/README.md

 This is where the [Javascript SDK](http://dev.wix.com/docs/display/DRAF/JavaScript+SDK) comes in to play.
 Use it to obtain a user session token, then use the token to create an activity on behalf of the user.

-Here's an example of how to obtain the session token and then sending it to the NodeJS server
+Here's an example of how to obtain the session token and then sending it to your NodeJS server
 ```js
 $("#createActivityButton").click(function() {
     Wix.Activities.getUserSessionToken(